Deceptive Business Practices: Texas Penal Code §32.42

 Other deceptive business practice prohibited under the law are representing the price of property or service falsely or in a way tending to mislead, selling less than the represented quantity of a property or service and advertising property or service with the intent not to sell it as advertised.

 Have you been charged with Deceptive Business Practices?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Call us today at (888) 239-9305 to discuss legal representation.

 The Texas legislature codified this criminal offense in Texas Penal Code Section 32.42.
 The legislature did not update this law in 2023.
 In fact, this law has not been amended since 1993.

-The Penal Code codifies the Texas Deceptive Business Practices law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
+The Penal Code classifies the Texas Deceptive Business Practices law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
 Learn more about the Texas offense of Deceptive Business Practices below.

 What is the current Texas law about Deceptive Business Practices?

-The current Texas law defines the offense of Deceptive Business Practices in Penal Code Section §32.42 as follows:[1]
+Texas law currently defines the offense of Deceptive Business Practices in Penal Code Section §32.42 as follows:[1]

 (b) A person commits an offense if in the course of business he intentionally, knowingly, recklessly, or with criminal negligence commits one or more of the following deceptive business practices: